-To keep your contact lenses in optimal condition, it’s important to regularly clean and care for them.
+To keep your specialty contact lenses and contact lenses in optimal condition, it’s important to regularly clean and care for them.

 First, follow the recommended schedule for wearing and replacing your contacts.
 Before putting your contacts in, make sure they’re thoroughly cleaned and sterilized.

 Second, attend routine eye exams.
-Over the years, your cornea can change shape, affecting the fit of your contact lenses.
+Over the years, your cornea can change shape, affecting the fit of your specialty contact lenses and contact lenses.
 Regular appointments can detect these changes early on and make adjustments as necessary.

 Third, avoid swimming or other water-related activities when your contacts are in.
 If water gets into your contacts, it can result in an infection, red eyes, or more serious problems.

-To learn more about the benefits of contact lenses, request an appointment at the practice of Dr. Chandra Gibbs.
+To learn more about the benefits of specialty contact lenses and contact lenses, request an appointment at the practice of Dr. Chandra Gibbs.
 Call to speak with a member of the support team or book online.